KaufmannLukas/ds-kickstarter-project/README.md

 The final output will make predictions for the calculated 'Pledged' values based on different numbers of backers.

 The input example of Intimacy Cards was actually a live kickstarter campaign running on the platform.
-Looking back after it finished, this kickstarter project collected 11264 $ from 208 backers.
-Our model predicted that the project would need at least 125 backers to succeed, and if the number of backers is 200, the predicted outcome was 13302.41 $.
+Looking back after it finished in November 2023, this kickstarter project collected 11264 $ from 208 backers.
+Our model predicted in October 2023, that the project would need at least 125 backers to succeed, and if the number of backers is 200, the predicted outcome was 13302.41 $.